University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/Alignments_Practicals/alignment-cram.md

 samtools view -q 30 SRR3096662_CJM20_Term_Female_Aligned.cram | head
 ```

-As you can see, the first lines have no changed considerably and we only see alignments with >30 quality values.
+As you can see, the first lines have now changed considerably and we only see alignments with >30 quality values.
 You can actually go further in filtering mapping quality, and produce a new CRAM file which only contains your high quality alignments.

 ```